Bio

 Nina Sanadze was born in Georgia (former USSR) in 1976, immigrated to Russia as a refugee in 1992, and immigrated to Australia in 1996.
 She has an Honours Degree, Graphic Design & Book Illustration from Moscow State University of Publishing and a Bachelor of Fine Arts (Honours) from the Victorian College of Arts.

-Sanadze has held solo exhibitions at Kunstall 3,14, Norway (2023), the 3rd Tbilisi Triennial, Georgia (2018), Daine Singer (2021), Point Nepean Quarantine Station (2022), Victorian College of the Arts (2020), Second Space Projects (2020), Cathedral Cabinet (2020), and Melbourne’s Living Museum of the West (2018).
-She has undertaken public art projects including the public art event, Returning the Names, together with Memorial Italia, held at the Venice Biennale, Italy (2022), Call to Peace (2022), temporary public art funded by the City of Port Phillip, South Melbourne, Blockage (2019), three public art installations in St Kilda, Melbourne.
-Sanadze has also participated in group exhibitions at the La Trobe Art Institute, MADA gallery, Margaret Lawrence Gallery, Living Museum of the West, ACE Open, Institute of Modern Art, Meat Market and Gertrude Glasshouse, George Paton Gallery and Buxton Contemporary Public Screen.
+Sanadze is currently holding a survey show at the Ian Potter: National Gallery of Victoria.
+She has held solo exhibitions at Kunstall 3,14, Norway (2023), the 3rd Tbilisi Triennial, Georgia (2018), and she has staged various public art projects including the public art event, Returning the Names, together with Memorial Italia, held at the Venice Biennale, Italy (2022).
+The other solo shows were held at Daine Singer (2021, 2023), 101 Collins St (2023), Point Nepean Quarantine Station (2022), Victorian College of the Arts (2020), Second Space Projects (2020), Cathedral Cabinet (2020), and Melbourne’s Living Museum of the West (2018).
+Her public art projects include Call to Peace (2022), temporary public art funded by the City of Port Phillip, South Melbourne, Blockage (2019), three public art installations in St Kilda, Melbourne.
+Sanadze has also participated in group exhibitions at the La Trobe Art Institute, MADA gallery, Gertrude Glasshouse, Gertrude Contemporary, Institute of Modern Art (Brisbane), ACE Open (Adelaide), Fiona and Sidney Myer Gallery, Wyndham Gallery, Living Museum of the West, Meat Market, George Paton Gallery, Stockroom, Blindside, Trocadero, Bus Projects, St Kilda Town Hall, Point Nepean Quarantine Station, Federation Square, Alliance Française and Buxton Contemporary Public Screen.

 Interviews, artist talks, reviews and essays

-Josephine Mead: The new festival “yearning for a more compassionate world
+The new festival “yearning for a more compassionate world” by Josephine Mead, Art guide, 8 September 2023.

-Celina Lei: What does an artist collective look like today?
+What does an artist collective look like today? by Celina Lei, Arts hub, September 2023.

 Richard Watts talks to festival’s artistic director Nina Sanadze and Camille Perry from Collective Agitation at 02:03:37 mins.